-Annual management charge
+Annual management charge and fund administration fee

-In payment for carrying out its management duties and responsibilities the ACD is entitled to take an annual fee out of each Sub-fund as set out in Appendix I. The annual management charge will accrue on a daily basis in arrears by reference to the Net Asset Value of the Sub-fund on the immediately preceding Dealing Day and the amount due for each month is payable on the last Dealing Day of each month.
+In payment for carrying out its management duties and responsibilities (as well as provision of administration services) the ACD is entitled to take an annual fee out of each Sub-fund as set out in Appendix 1.
+The fees will accrue on a daily basis in arrears by reference to the Net Asset Value of the Sub-fund on the immediately preceding Dealing Day (taking into account any subscriptions and/or redemptions on that day) and the amount due for each month is payable on the last Dealing Day of each month.

-The current annual management charges for the Sub-funds (expressed as a percentage per annum of the Net Asset Value of each Sub-fund) are set out in Appendix I.
+The current annual management charges for the Sub-funds (expressed as a percentage per annum of the Net Asset Value of each Sub-fund), together with details of fund administration fees, are set out in Appendix 1.

-The fees payable to the Investment Managers are payable by the ACD out of its own fee income.
+The fees payable to the Investment Manager are payable by the ACD out of its own fee income.